 Enterprises are emphasising on incorporating biometric security to preserve the safety of their user’s crucial data.
 Even the private industries and governments across the globe are looking forward to the mobile biometrics for speeding up the human identification process.
 Also, as per Gartner Report, 30% of the organisations are expected to use the Biometric Authentication for the mobile devices by the end of 2016.

 There is a wide scope of mobile security as the trend suggests the fact that biometric activities for the human identification do not always take place in the controlled office environment.
 Mobile devices, along with the mobile applications are coming up with the latest biometric security features.

 The industry reach of biometric technology is also expanding with the advent of various biometric-enabled devices.

-Few of the most common mobile biometric techniques includes;
+Few of the most common mobile biometric techniques include;

-Fingerprint and Thumbprint: A device’s display screen is used to analyze the thumbprints and not merely relying on the peripheral device.
+Fingerprint and Thumbprint: A device’s display screen is used to analyse the thumbprints and not merely relying on the peripheral device.

 Voice recognition: About the finance industry, the biometric voice recognition technology enables the bank customers to integrate an added layer of protection in the form of their voice for bank accounts.

 The implementation of these biometric techniques is already doing wonders being a security gateway for the mobile payment method.